 Zion is one of the most visited national parks in the USA.
 With its massive sandstone cliffs, deep canyons and unique fauna and flora, it’s not difficult to see why.

-With so many beautiful trails to choose from, we have put together the top 5 trails in Zion.
+With so many beautiful trails to choose from, I've put together my 5 best hikes in Zion National Park.

 1. Canyon Overlook Trail